Are Colorado Vital Records Open to the Public?

 Interested persons are required to contact the appropriate clerk before visiting the courthouse.
-Fee schedule varies among judicial districts and must be fully covered before a record request is processed.
-The districts that offer the mail in options may be required that a written request containing sufficient information be sent to their respective location.
-Some clerks may provide an application form for this purpose.
+The fee schedule varies among judicial districts and must be paid in full before a record request is processed.
+The districts that offer the mail-in options often require that the requester prepares a written request containing sufficient information that describes the divorce record.
+Some clerks provide application forms for this purpose.
 Either way, the requester must enclose the application packet in a self-addressed stamped envelope and mail the packet to the appropriate location.

 Are Colorado Birth Records Public Information?

-How Do I Find Birth Records In Colorado?
+How Do I Obtain Birth Records in Colorado?

 Are Colorado Death Records Public Information?

-How Do I Find Death Records In Colorado?
+How Do I Obtain Death Records in Colorado?

 Death records from 1964 to present are available at the county vital records office.
 Eligible persons can obtain death records by submitting a request in person, by mail, or by phone (if applicable).
 Individuals who cannot visit the county vital records office in person may send mail requests by completing a death record request form and attaching the appropriate proof of identification.
 The standard fee schedule is the same with birth records—$20 for the first copy and $13 for each additional copy of the same record ordered simultaneously.
 For a certified copy of a death certificate, the requester may be required to pay a nominal fee to cover the cost of notarization.

-How Do I Find Sealed Vital Records in Colorado?
+How Do I Obtain Sealed Vital Records in Colorado?

-Vital records including marriage records, divorce records, birth records, and death records are deemed private and confidential.
+Vital records, including marriage records, divorce records, birth records, and death records, are deemed private and confidential.
 As such, they are sealed and unavailable for public inspection.
 Persons who wish to access these records must first petition a state judge and cite substantial reasons that outweigh the individual rights of the persons named on the vital record of interest.
-If the reasons are legally satisfactory, the judge will issue a court order authorizing the requester’s access to the particular record in question.
+If the reasons are legally satisfactory, the judge will issue a court order authorizing the requester’s access to the particular document of interest.